Your real estate landing pages could be costing you $10,000, $20,000, $50,000. That’s only one lost deal.

 But, that also means that one gained deal has an equally massive impact.
 And the fewer deals you lose to savvy market competitors, the more deals you gain.

-In other words, you can turn that lost-deal dilemma into massive cash flow… by transforming your real estate website from an underperforming dud into a visitor-converting machine.
+In other words, you can turn that lost-deal dilemma into massive cash flow by transforming your real estate landing pages from an underperforming duds into a visitor-converting machine.

 Follow these rules in your own market.